hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 ---

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new trekking poles.
-Here comes our trekking poles buying guide for 2016 (this blog post contains affiliate links).

----

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IG-hPfj-d1M" frameborder="0" allowfullscreen></iframe>
 > Snowshoeing and skiing in Finnish Lapland. <a href="https://www.youtube.com/channel/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" rel="nofollow">Subscribe</a> to our YouTube channel.